Homeland (TV series): Season 2 (2012)

 After being expelled from the CIA in disgrace, Carrie is brought back into the field for an intelligence gathering mission in Beirut.
-Brody strengthens his position as a potential running mate for Vice President Walden, while still under the command of Abu Nazir.
+Brody strengthens his position as a potential running mate for Vice President Walden.

 Season 3 (2013)

-In the aftermath of the terrorist attack on Langley, Brody has fled the country while Carrie strives to clear his name.
-An initiative by CIA director Saul Berenson targets Iranian intelligence officer Majid Javadi, who financed the Langley bombing.
+In the aftermath of a terrorist attack on Langley, Brody has fled the country while Carrie strives to clear his name.
+An initiative by Saul, now CIA director, targets Iranian intelligence officer Majid Javadi, who financed the Langley bombing.

 Season 4 (2014)

 Carrie is working as CIA station chief in Kabul, Afghanistan, and later in Islamabad, Pakistan.
-She oversees a botched drone strike on the suspected location of terrorist mastermind Haissam Haqqani, which causes strife within the CIA and provokes the extremely dangerous terrorist.
+She oversees a botched drone strike on the suspected location of terrorist mastermind Haissam Haqqani, which causes strife within the CIA and provokes the dangerous Haqqani.
 Carrie recruits a young asset in an attempt to track down Haqqani.
 Information provided to the Pakistanis by a disgruntled American leads to disastrous results.

 Season 5 (2015)

-Two years after the events of season 4, Carrie is no longer an intelligence officer and is now working as head of security for a private charitable foundation and its billionaire owner in Berlin, Germany.
+Two years after the events of season 4, Carrie is no longer an intelligence officer and is now working as head of security for a private charitable foundation and its billionaire owner in Berlin, Germany, but becomes targeted as part of a Russian infiltration of the CIA's Berlin Station.
+Meanwhile, Quinn investigates a jihadist terrorist cell.